The Bellflower Bunnies: Europe

 At least six DVD volumes of The Bellflower Bunnies have been released by TF1, Beez Entertainment and Seven Sept in the franchise's native France, separately and in a box set.
 In Germany, edelkids released the first sixteen episodes in February and August 2008.

 North America

 Feature Films for Families released the first two volumes of the English version on VHS (in 2001) and DVD (in 2003), as part of a marketing deal with TVA.
 In 2005, another four DVDs were released under the Direct Source brand.
 Each disc in this version consists of two episodes.
-Since the DVDs are now next to impossible to find in the USA; Amazon Prime Video is now one the only options in the USA.
+Since the DVDs are now next to impossible to find in the USA; Amazon Prime Video and YouTube are currently the only known options in the USA.

 Episodes

 Fifty-two episodes of The Bellflower Bunnies were produced over the course of three seasons. and all of these have aired in the show's native France; although episodes 39-52 were first aired on German channel KI.KA in May 2008.